Liquity

 All permissions in the system have been renounced and the protocol is fully immutable.
 No upgrades or changes can be made to the protocol, its functions or parameters.

-Upgradeability score: L
+Upgradeability score: Low

 Autonomy